 Earns you an ASSOCIATE of SCIENCE DEGREE — ENVIRONMENTAL GEOSCIENCE SPECIALIZATION.

 This programs also provides you with the first two years required for a B.Sc (Integrated) degree at the Terrace Campus of the University of Northern BC.
 This program is designed specifically to provide NWCC Environmental Geoscience students with a full Bachelor of Science degree in two more years with an emphasis on aquatic sciences and environmental remediation.

 Program Outline This specialization program allows students to focus on Environmental Geosciences while still receiving the benefits of an Associate Degree.
 This program has been designed to facilitate maximum transferability to a full degree program or to conclude after two years at NWCC.
 Most of the courses listed below can also be applied towards the Professional Geoscientist (P.Geo) designation with the Association of Professional Engineers and Geoscientists of BC.

-In order for students to obtain an Associate of Science - Envrionmental Geostudies Degree - Students must first complete the Applied Earth and Environmental Studies Certificate as well as the courses below.
+In order for students to obtain an Associate of Science - Envrionmental Geostudies Degree - Students must first complete the courses below.